Lie groups and Lie algebras: Maximal root, exponents, Coxeter numbers, dual representations

 \begin{exercise} Let $\g=\mathfrak{sl}_{n+1}$.
 Show that the restriction of the $n+1$-dimensional vector representation $V$ of $\g$ to the principal $\mathfrak{sl}_2$-subalgebra is the irreducible representation $L_n$. \end{exercise}

 Consider now $\g$ as a module over its principal $\mathfrak{sl}_2$-subalgebra.
 How does it decompose?
 To see this, we can look at the weight decomposition of $\g$ under $h$.
 We have $\g=\n_-\oplus \h\oplus \n_+$, and these summands correspond to negative, zero and positive weights, respectively.
-Moreover, all weights are even and for $m>0$, $\dim \g[2m]=r_m$ is the number of positive roots of height $m$, i.e., representable as a sum of $m$ simple roots.
+Moreover, all weights are even, and for $m>0$, $\dim \g[2m]=r_m$ is the number of positive roots of height $m$, i.e., representable as a sum of $m$ simple roots, while $\g[0]=\h$ (as $\rho^\vee$ is a regular coweight), so $\dim \g[0]=r$, the rank of $\g$.

 \begin{definition} $m$ is called an {\bf exponent} of $\g$ if $r_m>r_{m+1}$.
 The multiplicity of $m$ is $r_m-r_{m+1}$. \end{definition}